-Our test pilots have found absolutely NO tendency towards cravatting in all the test flights the Trango XC2 has been subjected to.
-But under extraordinary circumstances any paraglider may cravatte, and if this happens, the pilot should know how to deal with the situation.
+The glider does not have cravate tendency.
+But under extraordinary circumstances any paraglider may cravat and if this happens, the pilot should know how to deal with the situation (we have found some cravat tendency on full speed asymmetrical collapse 75% during certification manoeuvres).

 The first step is to STOP any rotation, or, if this is not possible, to slow down the rotation as much as possible - a cravatted wing that is left to its own devices may very quickly enter into a spiral dive of such vehemence that the pilot cannot stop the rotation any more.

 Once the rotation is under control, the pilot attempts to free the cravatte by pulling on the stabilo line, perhaps in combination with pumping action through the brake lines.

-If neither of these approaches work, then the experts may decide to try either a full stall or a brief spin on the cravatted side - please note that these measures should ONLY be practised during an SIV training over water.
+If neither of these approaches work, then the experts may decide to try either a full stall or a brief spin on the cravatted side - please note that these measures should ONLY be practised during an SIV training over water warning!

-warning!
 Should the pilot be unable to control the rotation, it is normally best to deploy the reserve parachute immediately.
 Uncontrolled and cravatted spiral dives are among the most dangerous canopy configurations in paragliding